SpotlightKid/dfzitarev1/README.md

 ## Acknowledgements

-The DSP code is generated from the FAUST sources via the [faustpp] pre-processor and uses the [dm.zita_rev1] demo from the FAUST library, written by Julius O. Smith III [^1], which is a re-implementation of [zita-rev1] by Fons Adriaensen, writen in C++.
+The DSP code is generated from the FAUST sources via the [faustpp] post-processor and uses the [dm.zita_rev1] demo from the FAUST library, written by Julius O. Smith III [^1], which is a re-implementation of [zita-rev1] by Fons Adriaensen, writen in C++.